-The Area of Concentration in Civilizations is designed to encourage students to explore the thought and institutions of one or more cultures, and through more than one time period.
-It can include work from a number of traditional disciplines: history, political science, sociology, anthropology, literature, philosophy, history of science, art, music, and religion.
-And, as with all Areas of Concentration in the Small College, it will include work that crosses the lines of all these disciplines to achieve a multi-disciplinary approach.
-A Civilizations student may emphasize either the "history of ideas" or "institutions" or both; choosing one or the other of these categories is not required.
-An Area of Concentration in Civilizations will involve three components:
+The Area of Concentration in Civilizations is designed to encourage students to explore the thought and institutions of one or more cultures, through more than one time period, and to acquire the skills and tools needed to examine and understand different cultures.
+A student's program can include work from a number of traditional disciplines, such as history, political science, art, music, and religion.
+As with all Areas of Concentration in the Small College, Civilizations programs will include work that crosses the lines of individual disciplines.